emmanuelferragne/academic-kickstart/content/project/EEGino-Pi/index.md

 With 1 electrode in the occipital region, eyes closed, we get very decent alpha waves (band-pass filtered):
 ![alpha waves](alphaPourSite.png)

-Although it is not directly comparable partly because of our imperfect ad-hoc post-sync method, here is the signal recorded at the same location with our pro-grade system with an estimatd lag of -300 to 300 ms re the EEGino Pi signal.
+Although it is not directly comparable partly because of our imperfect ad-hoc post-sync method, here is the signal recorded at the same location with our pro-grade system with an estimated lag of -300 to 300 ms re the EEGino Pi signal.

 ![alpha waves](alphaPourSiteEEGPro.png)